MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 [![Download Sample](~/media/shared/download.png) Download the sample](/samples/xamarin/xamarin-forms-samples/userinterface-xaminals/)

 The flyout is the root menu for a Shell application, and is accessible through an icon or by swiping from the side of the screen.
-The flyout consists of an optional header, flyout items, and optional menu items:
+The flyout consists of an optional header, flyout items, optional menu items, and an optional footer:

 ![Screenshot of a Shell annotated flyout](flyout-images/flyout-annotated.png "Annotated flyout")